by David Fuentes, Ph.D.

 “Best of My Love,” by The Eagles

 Balanced, but not formulaic.
-The ossia line in the previous example lets us hear what can happen when we directly mirror the slope between a pair of ascending and descending gestures (which may seem like the most normal response), the dialogue feels too predictable.
+The ossia line in the previous example lets us hear what can happen when we directly mirror the slope between a pair of ascending and descending gestures (the most normal response).
+The dialogue feels too predictable.

 Now let’s zoom out to hear the registral plan of the entire phrase.
 The melody opens with a generous, upward-leaping arpeggio.
 Each gesture that follows drops just a little, until the melody settles back into its original register: a strategy (schema) known as a gap-fill pattern.
 You’ll hear it in songs like “Over the Rainbow” and “Twinkle, Twinkle Little Star” plus countless melodies across all styles.